Portland High School (Michigan)

 Portland High School is a public secondary school in Portland, Michigan, United States.
-It serves grades 9-12 for the Portland Public School District.
+It serves grades 9-12 for the Portland Public Schools.

 The school was originally founded in 1881.
 The current building used was built in 1991.

+Athletics

+Portland’s athletic rivals are the Ionia Bulldogs.
+Portland goes by the Raiders.
+In football, Ionia hasn’t beaten Portland since 2004.

 Demographics

 The demographic breakdown of the 671 students enrolled for the 2018–19 school year was: